-Love them or hate them, applying watermarks to your photographs is one of the best methods to prevent people from sharing your photographs online without due credit.
-A watermark may not be the ideal solution.
+Love them or hate them, applying watermarks to your photographs is a way to prevent people from sharing your photographs online without due credit.
+Admittedly, a watermark may not be the ideal solution.
 Skilled Photoshoppers and Google can erase some watermarks, but watermarks will help prevent lazy image thieves from stealing your work, along with making it easy for viewers to see who took that photo.

 The fast and free way

 The easiest way to add some form of copyright to your image is to use the text tool in any photo-editing program (heck, even Microsoft Paint will do the job) and tag your name on it.
 You can do it discreetly by writing it in a corner, in small font size, or you can plaster it over the entire photo.
 Draw a box around it, color it, use a funky font — it’s entirely up to you.
 This method might not be attractive, but it’s the fastest and easiest way to add a watermark.
-If you’re sending out a set of proofs for a client to select which images they want printed, something like this might be sufficient.
+If you’re sending out a set of proofs for a client to select which images they want to be printed, something like this might be sufficient.
 For a cleaner approach, marking multiple images at once, or if you already own a photo editing software, read on.

 Another easy way to watermark a photo is to use an online tool like PicMarkr.
 Upload up to five photos, or pull them from Flickr or Facebook, then pick from three watermarking options (text, image, or tiled).
 Whereas a text watermark is similar to the one previously outlined, an image watermark places another image (such as a logo) on top of the original (you need to resize it beforehand).
 The issue with using PicMarkr to create an image watermark is that it doesn’t let you choose the opacity of the secondary image, so you can’t blend with the original photo.
 The third option, a tiled watermark, simply layers a text or image all over the picture.